enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

+**- what the fuck is 2 sided difference?
+What are we exactly calculating with the f-test?**
+	- The f statistic doesn't care about the sign: It can't tell you if the difference is positive or negative
+	- f-test compare the full model with the reduced model (without the B we want)
+	- We have thev ariance of the BOLDr that's explained by the reduced model.
+Now, adding the different parameter, how much more variance is explained?
+(Variance because it will deviate from the standard HDR of as well)

+**Why is serial auto-correlation a problem for modeling the BOLD signal HDR-response:**
+**How does the epsilon error term relate to autocorrelation?
+**Why is correlated regressors a problem? #reformulate**
+	Because by avoiding large correlation in our design matrix we can avoid having to change all of the Xs and Betas?
+	2. Ancova**
+**How do we make sure we don't filter our interesting frequencies (design matrix) because of the high pass filter**
+	By choosing the frequency of repeting our signal (like Light ON) frequently enough not to fall in the noise frequencies.
+This is I think> 72 seconds
+**What are the 3 types of problem created by applying a convolution to predict the HDR?**
+	- Convolution with HRF I think, bc its difficult to model multiple signals. #unclear
+	- Serial Autocorrelation: related to the e
+	- Correlated regressors: There's some variance shared between the B's regressors so that if the X1 changes, the B1 and B2 will be affected #unclear
+		- It can create **multicolinearity**.
+It can help to enlever signales related to movement.
+We use to do that, an ANCOVA,  where we add Betas related to the 6 movements, and remove the movements, from influencing the X
+**What does the f-variance measure**
+	3 stuff.
+	the f contrast is 2 sided
+	it calculates the diff between the variance estimates We loose the directions
+	1 0 0 0
+	0 1 0 0
+	0 0 1 0 By having this as DMatrix, we tryna see if any of the regressors  are able to reduce the error matrix.
+	The Ho would be that every B are = 0 , so no change in the basal activity B1... b1 = 0
+	The H1 would be:

+**How do you build a reduced model?**
+	You assume that c'B=0.

 cWhat is the point of doing a Statistical Analysis of the BOLD RESPONSE?![[Pasted image 20220705084056.png]]
 	Create a generative model: Predicts the BOLDr, given the experimental values (light ON, sound OFF)